outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- increase in isoflavone consumption by 10 mg per day was associated with a 7% decrease in risk from all cancers
 			- Phenolic acid include caffeic acid
 			- Lignans are polyphenols derived from phenylalanine found in flax seed and other cereals

-		- reduce inflammation
-			- anti-inflammatory substances
-				- bromelain, cinnamon, berberine, chaga/maitake/reishi/shiitake, algae/fucoidan, magnesium, coq10, grape seed, fenugreek, propolis/honey/royal jelly (chrysin from pollen), ginger, indole carbinol/DIM, curcumin, ALA, NAC, pomegranate, chamomile, ginseng, zinc, aloe, dandelion, olive leaf, nettle, vitamin c, resveratrol, ginkgo, ashwagandha
-				- taurine has anti-tumor activity
-			- antioxidants (to reduce negative impact of Reactive Oxygen Species) and reduce inflammation
-				- medicines: N-acetylcysteine, corticosteroids, and dexamethasone
-				- antioxidants: vitamin A, vitamin C powder, vitamin E, copper, zinc, selenium, glutathione, alpha lipoic acid (spinach, broccoli, tomatoes)
-				- an antioxidant that helps protect your cells against the effects of free radicals
-				- free radicals are molecules produced when your body breaks down food or is exposed to tobacco smoke and radiation from the sun, X-rays or other sources
-				- Free radicals might play a role in heart disease, cancer and other diseases
-				- Your body's cells naturally produce some powerful antioxidants, such as alpha lipoic acid and glutathione.
-					- The foods you eat supply other antioxidants, such as vitamins C and E.
-					- Plants are full of compounds known as phytochemicals—literally, "plant chemicals"—many of which seem to have antioxidant properties as well.
-					- For example, after vitamin C has "quenched" a free radical by donating electrons to it, a phytochemical called hesperetin (found in oranges and other citrus fruits) restores the vitamin C to its active antioxidant form.
-					- Carotenoids (such as lycopene in tomatoes and lutein in kale) and flavonoids (such as flavanols in cocoa, anthocyanins in blueberries, quercetin in apples and onions, and catechins in green tea) are also antioxidants

 		- avoid vitamin deficiencies/overdoses, and avoid vitamin antagonists which can cause deficiencies
 			- taking some substances at the same time may decrease absorption of one or both of them (or decrease removal of one of them, leading to an overly high ratio in blood)